gukoff/gukoff.github.io/_drafts/2026-08-02-new-magic-hexagons.markdown

   Mathematics now faces a similar problem.
 AI can produce candidate theories and proofs faster than people can responsibly verify them.
 Lean and other machine-verifiable proof systems must be an enormous boon to the community, offering a way to scale verification along with generation.

+- I wonder if the techniques discovered in this project can be applied to the other combinatorial problems beyond the hexagons puzzle and serve as a new useful theory.
+Heffter arrays naturally come to mind...

 - It's funny how this story began with an interest in number 19 and ended with a construction of magic hexagons for every order.
-The remaining challenge is to make the proof machine-verifiable - [Aristotle](https://aristotle.harmonic.fun/) has some work to do.
+The remaining challenge is to make the proof machine-verifiable - now [Aristotle](https://aristotle.harmonic.fun/) and [leanprover/comparator](https://github.com/leanprover/comparator) have some work to do.

 <style>
   .hexagon-viewer {